 By Dee Jones

 So, since I like having a reasonably clean house, I’ve come up with dozens of ways to make housecleaning easier.
 And the most valuable lesson I learned was not to let things build up into a mess so big, it will take hours to restore order to your home.
+So, how to keep your house clean and organized without spending too much time?

-Here are five things you can do every day to help keep your house clean.
+Here are five things you can do every day to help keep your house clean:

 1. Keep a Trash Can In Every Room.